Madagascar lowland forests: Geography

-The ecoregion constitutes a narrow strip of lowland forests between Madagascar's east coast and the mountainous central highlands, from sea level to 800 m elevation.
+The ecoregion constitutes a narrow strip of lowland forests between Madagascar's east coast and the mountainous Central Highlands, from sea level to 800 m elevation.
 It covers an area of approximately 112,600 sqkm.
 The ecoregion is under the direct influence of the oceanic trade winds, which maintain a warm, humid climate; rainfall is above 2,000 mm per year and can reach up to 6,000 mm on the Masoala peninsula.

 The lowland forests extend from Marojejy in the north to the southeast corner of the island.
 At the northern edge of ecoregion around Vohemar, the moist forests transition to the drier Madagascar dry deciduous forests ecoregion.
 To the east, at approximately 800 m elevation, the lowland forests transition gradually to the Madagascar subhumid forests ecoregion.
 The southern end of the ecoregion lies at the crest of the Anosyennes Mountains, where a narrow belt of dry transitional forest marks the transition to the dry spiny forests ecoregion in the mountains' rain shadow.

 Flora

 The lowland forests are characterized by dense evergreen forests, 82% of which is endemic species, with a canopy exceeding 30 m.
-Typical canopy species include Dalbergia, Diospyros, Ocotea, Symphonia, and Tambourissa; emergents of Canarium, Albizia, and Brochoneura acuminata rise above the canopy.
+Typical canopy species include Dalbergia, Diospyros, Ocotea, Symphonia, and Tambourissa; emergents of Canarium, Albizia, and Neobrochoneura acuminata rise above the canopy.
 The lowland forests have a rich diversity of Pandanus, palm, bamboo, and epiphytic orchid species.
 At higher elevations the trees become shorter and have a denser undergrowth.